Programming Backpropagation with Reverse Handlers for Arrows: Categorical Preliminaries

 \subsection{Promonads and Algebras}

 We review promonads and their algebras.
-Strong promonads has been used as a categorical foundation of arrows \cite{JacobsHeunenHasuo2009,Asada2010,Sanada2024}.
-Homomorphisms between algebras of promonads is used to interpret handlers \cite{Sanada2024}.
-We assume familiarity with basic notions of category theory \cite{MacLane1971,Leinster2014} and dinatural transformation \cite{DubucStreet1970}, coends and profunctors; see also Appendix~\ref{sec:dinat-coend-profunctor}. \begin{toappendix}
+Strong promonads have been studied as a categorical structure for arrows \cite{JacobsHeunenHasuo2009,Asada2010,Sanada2024}.
+Homomorphisms between promonad algebras are used to interpret handlers \cite{Sanada2024}.
+We assume familiarity with basic notions of category theory \cite{MacLane1971,Leinster2014}.